LittleBudgie/elephant-rumble-inference/README.md

 ## List of Parameters
 This is a list taken from the original developer's main.py

-Example of running with parameters:
+Example of code to put into terminal to run with a specified parameter value:
 ```
 elephant-rumble-inference "test.wav" --merge-files-in-dir=True
 ```